 Despite SATURATION II’s originality, its influences are perhaps more visible than its predecessor’s.
 For example, QUEER’S stuttered start is almost a direct copy of ScHoolboy Q’s Los Awesome, which features a similar pad-heavy introduction.
 However, much of the album’s familiarity derives from its relation to the original work.
 TEETH and JESUS mirror the first’s 2PAC, SWAMP and SWEET mirror GOLD, and TOKYO mirrors the original’s FAKE.
 SATURATON II ends in a similar manner too, the soulful track SUMMER serving a near-identical role to SATURATION’s WASTE.
 These parallels don’t detract from the quality of the album overall, but do raise questions as to where the group can go next.

-SATURATION II is another phenomenal record.
-BROCKHAMPTON’s blend of genres, voices and talents has hit yet another gold mine, producing an exceptional project that holds up to its predecessor, exceeding it at many stages.
-BROCKHAMPTON’S second album is filled with musical excellence, originality and moments of awe-inspiring diversity, presenting itself as another of 2017’s greatest releases.
+SATURATION II is another thoroughly unique record.
+BROCKHAMPTON’s blend of genres, voices and talents has hit yet another gold mine, producing an impressive project that manages to hold up to its predecessor, if falling short at stages.
+BROCKHAMPTON’S second album is filled with musical excellence, originality and moments of awe-inspiring diversity, presenting itself as another gem in the boyband’s discography.